 There are two pairs of earpads included: velour and leather.
 The sound between the first and second differs quite significantly: the velour one has wider soundstage with more higher frequencies, and the sound itself is quite airy, and the leather one features narrower soundstage with equal portions of all frequencies.
 Below, I’ll stick to describe the sounding based on the leather earpads.

 So, the sounding.
 You can simply look at the measurements.
-Or, if you like it verbalized, the main thing about the ME can be summarized in trivial words: the sound of these headphones possesses nothing special.
+Or, if you like it verbalized, the main thing about the ME can be summarized in trivial words: for my ears the sound of these headphones possesses nothing special.
 I mean, there are the Sennheiser HD800 featuring the huuuge soundstage — like in no other headphones.
 But their 8 kHz peak is so pronounced, that you wouldn’t be able to listen to them for a long time.
 Or try Focal Utopia: their sound is so detailed, it just blows your mind off.
 Their bass on the other hand is ethereal and shy, and the 6 kHz curb gives the sound a particular colour.
 And let’s just skip the ergonomics and the weight of the headband.
 Or you could take Stax SR-007 Mk2 with their airiest highs in the world.
 But, they have a linear (!) rise at -20 dB in 20 to 90 Hz range.
 That is, don’t expect any sub-bass.
 In other words, the sound of the ‘ordinary cutting-edge’ headphones a few thousand bucks worth is usually estimated as something like 7-8 points out of 10 in all, but the soundstage/bass/lower frequencies/etc is straight 12 out of 10.
 In addition, such headphones have a noticeably excessive curb in the upper mid-frequency range.
 I think it’s because they’re expensive and mostly attractive for people at the age of 45 and older, who already have an age-specific hearing deformity — the sensitivity for the upper mid-frequencies decreases.
 These headphones are also good to create an impression of detail.

 The ME’s sound is free of such peculiarities, they don’t have this higher frequency curb — so, these are the headphones for the young and wealthy.
 I’d rate them 9 or 9.5 out of 10 for all parameters.
 They won’t give you an extraordinary soundstage, super detailed sound, mind blowing bass or feathery airiness.
 They are just good.
 Very-very-very good and consistent for any aspect of sound.
 And I’ll say it again – they have phenomenally good ergonomics.
 Naturally, I’ve spent a decent amount of time comparing ME and Focal Utopia (which were my original pick), Audeze LCD-4z, MrSpeakers Voce, HiFiMAN HE-1000 V2 and some other less impressive products before buying.
 And in a direct comparison, at the same volume and on the same music samples, I got the impression that all models except for Empyrean, are designed to evaluate only one of the selected headphones’ sounding aspects.
 Emphasizing the ‘headphones‘, I really mean it.
 But the ME are different: they don’t exert their own sounding features, they are fully focused on the listening experience.
 The sound quality and comfort are unquestionable, too.
 But the emphasis is on the music, not the hardware.